Omaigot/WebMaping/README.md

 ### Run without Docker
 This project is designed to run on a Docker container.
 IMHO it isn't a good idea to run this on a custom Django installation, but if you need it you can find all building steps inside the [Dockerfile](https://github.com/SabyasachiRana/WebMap/blob/master/docker/Dockerfile).

-## Video
-The HTML template changes often.
-This video could not be up to date with the latest version.

 ## Features
 - Import and parse Nmap XML files